FATHOM5CORP/ryerGenerator/README.md

 ```

 <p>
-  Now you can make your own ryer microservices.
-You must supply a name and a port.
-For example, let's make a new project called
-  <strong>my-new-app</strong> and expose it to port <strong>8090</strong>
+  Now you can generate your own ryer microservices.
+Supply a name and a port to expose the service on.
+For example, let's make a new project called <strong>my-new-app</strong> and expose it to port <strong>8090</strong>
 </p>

 ```bash